 Redundancy support gets delivered through Partnership Action for Continuing Employment in Scotland.
 The same service is available through the ReAct scheme in Wales.

-Redundancies Overview: How to Make an Employee Redundant
+Redundancies Guide: How to Make an Employee Redundant